Arrow's Impossibility Theorem as a Generalisation of Condorcet's Paradox: Results

 \subsection{Arrow's Impossibility Theorem}

 \parsplit

-Below is D'Antoni's proof of Arrow's Impossibility Theorem in the strict case \cite[Section 4.2]{dantoni}, adapted to use the notation of this paper.
-We will then generalise key steps of the proof to establish Arrow's Impossibility Theorem fully, i.e., allowing for preferences with indifference.
+Below is D'Antoni's proof of Arrow's Impossibility Theorem in the strict case adapted to use the notation of this paper.
+We then generalise key steps of the proof to establish Arrow's Impossibility Theorem fully, i.e., allowing for preferences with indifference.
+Again, by the Induction Theorem \ref{theorem:induction} it suffices to prove the result for the 3 alternative case then to generalise the theorem statement using the definitions of Appendix \ref{appendix:additional} so that the strict case of Arrow's Impossibility Theorem immediately follows by the Induction Theorem \ref{theorem:induction}.

 \parsplit